Jo Brand

 Josephine Grace Brand (born 23 July 1957) is an English comedian, presenter, actress and writer.
 Starting her entertainment career with a move from psychiatric nursing to the alternative comedy stand-up scene and early performances on Saturday Live, she went on to appear on The Brain Drain, Channel 4's Jo Brand Through the Cakehole, Getting On and various television appearances including as a regular guest on QI, Have I Got News for You and Would I Lie to You?.
 She also makes regular appearances on BBC Radio 4 in programmes such as The News Quiz and Just a Minute.
-Since 2014 she has been the presenter of The Great British Bake Off: An Extra Slice.
+From 2014 to 2025 she was the presenter of The Great British Bake Off: An Extra Slice.
 In 2003, Brand was listed in The Observer as one of the 50 funniest acts in British comedy.

 Early life

 Brand was born in Clapham, London, near St Paul's Church in a house which was "a little terraced Victorian place on the Wandsworth Road with an outside toilet", and grew up in Hastings, East Sussex.
 Her mother was a social worker at Charing Cross Hospital and her father was a structural engineer.
 Her father suffered from depression and her parents separated when Brand was a teenager.
 Brand is the middle of three children, with two brothers.
 When she was about four, the family moved to the village of St Mary's Platt near Sevenoaks in Kent, and a year later, to Benenden.
 Brand was educated at St Mary's Platt Primary School, Benenden Village Primary School, Tunbridge Wells Girls' Grammar School until the age of 16, Hastings High School for Girls and Bexhill College.